Classification of Students

 Regular class attendance for sophomores, juniors, and seniors is encouraged, but typically not compulsory.
 DeSales University presumes that upperclass students will be mature and responsible enough to understand that voluntary regular attendance at classes is necessary if course requirements are to be fulfilled adequately.
 An instructor may ask a student to justify excessive absences.
 Instructors may also stipulate, with the approval of their division head, their own attendance policy for upperclass students, provided that this policy is published in writing at the beginning of the course and that it is no more restrictive than the policy described above for all first-year students and any upperclass students who are on probation.

-ACCESS Students should refer to the ACCESS Attendance Policy in Section 6 .
+Adult Studies students should refer to the Attendance Policy in Adult Studies: Accelerated Degree Programs .

 Students are required to attend class to confirm their enrollment at DeSales University.
 This includes logging in to Blackboard and attempting assignments for online classes prior to the drop/add deadline following the first week of class.
 Students reported as no-shows by their instructor will be dropped from class and are ineligible for financial aid funding for such courses.

 Midterm grades are issued only to traditional students and are not part of the student’s permanent record.
-Final grades are issued to all traditional day students and ACCESS students on the dates indicated on the official Academic Calendar.
+Final grades are issued to all traditional day students and Adult Studies students on the dates indicated on the official Academic Calendar.
 Final grades become part of a student’s permanent record.
-Grades are posted on student WebAdvisor accounts and are not mailed.
-However, if a student wants a hard copy grade report mailed to his/her permanent address, the student must go to the Academic Profile tab located in WebAdvisor for Students, click Mail Grade Report Request, and check the box next to Grade Report Request.
+Grades are posted on student Self Service/WebAdvisor accounts and are not mailed.
+However, if a student wants a hard copy grade report mailed to his/her permanent address, the student must go to the Academic Profile tab located in Self Service/WebAdvisor for Students, click Mail Grade Report Request, and check the box next to Grade Report Request.

 Grade Point Average (GPA)